 To troubleshoot, check if the service is in the running state in the EC2 instance.

-To troubleshoot, check if the EC2 instance is listening on the required TCP port (80/443).
+If the service is listening on a wrong port, then check if the EC2 instance is listening on the required TCP port (80/443)

-To troubleshoot, check if an OS-level firewall in the EC2 instance is blocking incoming TCP traffic on the required port.
+If the port is blocked by a firewall, then check the OS-level firewall in the EC2 instance.
+Make sure this firewall isn't blocking incoming TCP traffic on the required port.